I hope you enjoyed reading Part 1 to this series, How to use Interactive Notebooks in Kindergarten.

 What do I need to get started with interactive notebooks?

 This isn’t a notebook, but is something that some of you may want as a portion of your notebook.
 Yarn or ribbon can be used as a page holder.
-Either tape or glue a piece of ribbon in the front or back cover.
+Either tape or glue a piece of ribbon inside the front or back cover.
 Then, move the yarn or ribbon over to each page each day.
 I don’t use a page holder, but this is a great idea for anyone that would like to use it.

-I just teach my kids how to turn to the next blank page and that works very well for me.
+I just teach my kids how to turn to the next blank page, and that works very well for me.